artportable/artportable-backend-gcp/README.md

 To create table structure:
 * `dotnet ef migrations add <NAME>`

+To update the database manually (usually done automatically when deployed):
 * `dotnet ef database update`

 The database can be accessed using the connection string called DockerConnection in `appsettings.Development.json`.